TechnicallyWeb3/vhsm/FIDO2-GUIDE.md

-# FIDO2/Yubikey Encryption Provider Guide
+# FIDO2 Encryption Provider Guide

-This guide walks you through using FIDO2/Yubikey as an encryption provider for VHSM.
+This guide walks you through using FIDO2 as an encryption provider for VHSM.

 ## Overview

-The FIDO2 provider uses your Yubikey (or other FIDO2-compatible security key) to protect your dotenvx private keys.
+The FIDO2 provider uses FIDO2/WebAuthn authentication to protect your dotenvx private keys.
 This provides hardware-backed security with the following benefits:

-- **Hardware Security**: Keys are derived from FIDO2 credentials stored on your security key
+- **Hardware Security**: Keys are derived from FIDO2 credentials
-- **User Presence Required**: Physical touch is required for decryption
+- **User Presence Required**: Authentication required for decryption (PIN, biometric, touch, etc.)
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **No Password**: No password to remember or forget
+- **Multiple Options**: Supports Windows Hello, hardware security keys, and mobile authenticators

 ## Requirements

-1. **FIDO2-Compatible Device**
+1. **FIDO2-Compatible Authenticator**
-   - Yubikey 5 series (recommended)
-   - Yubikey Security Key series
+   - **Windows Hello**: Built-in PIN, fingerprint, or facial recognition (Windows 10/11)
+   - **Hardware Security Keys**: YubiKey, Titan Security Key, or any FIDO2-compatible key
+   - **Mobile Authenticators**: Face ID, fingerprint via QR code on iPhone/Android
-   - Any other FIDO2/WebAuthn compatible security key
+   - Any FIDO2/WebAuthn compatible authenticator

 2. **Web Browser**
    - Chrome, Edge, Firefox, Safari, or any modern browser